Islamic State – Libya Province: Loss of territory and activity as raiding force

 In December 2016, following a 7-month long battle, IS was cleared from Sirte by Libyan Forces, with assistance from air strikes by the United States.
 The group withdrew to desert areas south of Sirte, and began mostly low level attacks on Libyan forces and local infrastructure.
 In January 2017, U.S. airstrikes on an IS base 25 miles southwest of Sirte reportedly killed over 80 militants.
 Having suffered heavy losses, the Libyan branch of IS greatly declined in activity in the next years.

 Over a course of ten days in 2019, from September 19 to 29, AFRICOM claimed airstrikes that they carried out on the Islamic State in southwestern Libya on four separate occasions left 43 militants dead.
-As of 2020, the IS forces in Libya mostly operate as moving insurgencies.
-Instead of trying to hold territory, they temporarily occupying areas and raid them, launch attacks on security posts, and generally cause instability.
+As of 2020, IS forces in Libya mostly operate as moving insurgencies.
+Instead of trying to hold territory, they temporarily occupy areas and raid them, launch attacks on security posts, and generally cause instability.
 IS attacks continue in all parts of Libya.
 In operating as mobile raiders, the Islamic State militants attempt to prevent the restoration of state authority throughout Libya, thereby maintaining a chaotic situation in which they could attempt a comeback in the future.
 The IS central command also regards its forces' continued presence in Libya as important due to the area being a useful springboard for terrorist attacks on Europe and for an expansion into and connection with Sub-Saharan Africa.

 On June 6, 2021, IS claimed responsibility for a blast that killed 2 police officers, including a senior police officer, during an SVBIED attack in the southern city of Sebha, Libya.

-On June 14, 2021, IS activated an IED against a patrol of the Libyan General Haftar’s army in the Al-Haruj Mountains, near the city of Fuqaha, about 380 km south of Sirte, killing a Libyan army commander and his escort.
+On June 14, 2021, IS activated an IED against a patrol of the Libyan General Haftar's army in the Al-Haruj Mountains, near the city of Fuqaha, about 380 km south of Sirte, killing a Libyan army commander and his escort.
 They also released photos of their operatives in Libya including a photo of a recent suicide bomber that attacked Libyan police officers on June 6, 2021.